AaltoSciComp/scicomp-docs/triton/usage/ai-agents.rst

 `registered as a teacher <https://docs.github.com/en/education/about-github-education/github-education-for-teachers/apply-to-github-education-as-a-teacher>`__
 (in practice this is suitable for any Aalto researcher or academic staff, since they are all teaching assistants or supervisors/mentors of other students or researchers).
-There are some ways to use open-source large language models and we will document them later.
+There are some ways to use open-source large language models.
+See the section below.

 Practical guidance for configuring and using AI agents
 -------------------------------------------------------